-Clear braces may be a great option for patients who aren’t candidates for clear aligners.
-Financially, ceramic braces are the mid-range between traditional metal braces and clear aligners.
-Metal braces are the most affordable option, while clear aligners are just above the average cost of braces.
-Of course, this all depends on the nature and extent of your orthodontic problem.
+Clear braces could be an ideal choice for individuals who are not suitable for clear aligners.
+Financially, ceramic braces fall in between traditional metal braces and clear aligners.
+Metal braces are the most economical option, whereas clear aligners are slightly more expensive than the average cost of braces.
+However, the cost of treatment ultimately depends on the complexity and severity of your orthodontic condition.

 How long will I have to wear braces?